-On top of older WordCamp videos, you can find plenty of other helpful WordPress videos on the site as well, so make sure to check it out.
+On top of older WordCamp videos, you can find plenty of other helpful WordPress videos on the site as well, so make sure to check them out.

 In case you were curious about where all the money from the tickets, food/drinks, t-shirts, and more go towards, it’s the WordCamp itself.
 All the money collected and funds raised in the name of the tickets for WordCamp are purely spent on organizing and carrying out the event.

-Any additional funds that remain are generally spent to fund an on-going WordPress meet-up, to sponsor a local developer to contribute the work to wordpress.org, to donate the surplus to the WordPress Foundation or is saved for the benefit of the upcoming WordCamp.
+Any additional funds that remain are generally spent to fund an on-going WordPress meet-up, to sponsor a local developer to contribute the work to wordpress.org, to donate the surplus to the WordPress Foundation, or is saved for the benefit of an upcoming event.